 Comprised of a series of stops around the globe, the Diamond League is one of the most exciting parts of the international athletics calendar as the world’s best go head-to-head.
-With the 2025 edition set to get underway, here is everything you need to know.
+With the 2026 edition now underway, here is everything you need to know.

 What is the Diamond League?